Carpel Tunnel Syndrome – Runner’s 10K Threshold

 - Electromyography- used to check the health of the muscles and nerves controlling the muscles.
 It is done by converting the electrical signals that are transmitted by moving neurons into values that can be used by an expert to measure the normal functioning of the neurons.

 Nerve conduction velocity which is used to examine how fast electrical signals pass through a person’s nerves which is conducted by placing surface electrodes on the skin at various points used to stimulate the nerves.
 Negative results are observed to identify if the person is suffering from the condition or not.

-X-ray pictures are also used to determine whether there are any abnormal structure of the bones that is noticeable.
+X-ray pictures are also used to determine whether there is any abnormal structure of the bones that is noticeable.
 If there is, then more tests are carried out.
-EMG/ NCS tests are also carried out to determine how good the coordination between is nerves and muscles tissues is.
+EMG/ NCS tests are also carried out to determine how good the coordination between is nerves and muscles tissues are.
 Ultrasound can also be used.
 An MRI test is used to show the anatomy of the wrist in full.

-Physical examination of the hands, shoulders, wrists and arms and a medical history can help clarity if the condition exists in your body.
+Physical examination of the hands, shoulders, wrists and arms and a medical history can help clarify if the condition exists in your body.
 In case your examiner may need more clarification, then he may advise you to take a blood test.